 ONLINE Resource for Healthcare Providers

-A set of simple tools, the Asthma Guideline Implementations Steps and Tools (GIST), was developed by the Michigan Department of Community Health to assist healthcare providers in making treatment decisions for their asthma patients
+A set of simple tools developed by the Michigan Department of Community Health to assist healthcare providers in making treatment decisions for their asthma patients.

-The American Academy of Allergy, Asthma and Immunology (AAAAI) has created an online continuing education program on reducing secondhand smoke exposure funded through an educational grant from US Environmental Protection Agency (EPA).
+The American Academy of Allergy, Asthma and Immunology (AAAAI) has created an online continuing education program to assist primary care providers with implementation of asthma guidelines.